rinta-git/my-interview-prep/README.md

 SCSS uses fewer lines of code than CSS, which makes the code load faster.
 Standard CSS doesn't support nesting.
 There is no way to write a class inside another one.
 SCSS supports nested syntax.

+• Specificity in css

+Think of specificity as a score/rank that determines which style declaration is ultimately applied to an element.
+Below is the “specificity hierarchy,” which lists selector types from the highest specificity to the lowest specificity.

+  1. ID selectors: ID selectors are the most specific kind of selector.
+They select an element based on its ID attribute (e.g., #my-id).
+  2. Class selectors, attribute selectors, and pseudo-class selectors: These three selector types have equal specificity.
+    - Class selectors select all elements in a CSS class (e.g., .my-class).
+    - Attribute selectors select all elements with a given attribute (e.g., p[target]).
+    - Pseudo-class selectors select elements only when in a special state, like visited or hover (e.g., button:hover).
+  4. Type selectors: These select all HTML elements that have a given node name and have the syntax element (e.g., div).
+  5. Universal selector: The universal selector (*) has no effect on specificity.

+Rule 1: The CSS selector with higher specificity applies.
+Rule 2: If CSS selectors have equal specificity, then the last rule in the document applies.
+Rule 3: Inline CSS has the highest specificity.

+In CSS, the !important property overrides all other declarations on an element, even inline declarations.

 ### **_CSS Flexbox_**

 • What is the flexbox model, and how does it work?